Alfvén, Sibelius & Schnelzer

 This concert is dedicated to three composers who are, or have been, innovative artists, in their respective periods.
 Alfred Schnelzer, with his frequently pioneering expressions, in the small format as well as in larger orchestral works and in opera, has achieved significant standing among our contemporary composers.
 But he had not yet tackled a Piano Concerto when the Swedish Radio Symphony Orchestra, which had previously performed his Tales from Surburbia, commissioned a new work, he says.
 But in that moment, he realized the time had come.
 And the fact that the remarkably talented, 25-year-old, American pianist Conrad Tao had agreed to premièring the piece settled the matter.
 The fact that Tao is such a deeply contemplative musician and composer, was a strong source of inspiration for Schnelzer, especially in relation to the flow of ideas during the initial composition process.

-Conrad Tao, performing at Berwaldhallen for the second time this season, is an unusually multi-talented musician whose focus is on the piece, the overall picture, rather than on virtuosity and individual technicalities.
+Conrad Tao, performing at Berwaldhallen for the third time this season, is an unusually multi-talented musician whose focus is on the piece, the overall picture, rather than on virtuosity and individual technicalities.
 Weary of the prodigy moniker, he has developed an artistry entirely in his own right; he sees technical skill only as a means to tell the story that he wants to convey.
 Tao is also a successful composer himself.

 Jean Sibelius was 34 years old in 1899 when he completed his Symphony No. 1, which was received with much delight during a politically charged period in Finland.
 Sibelius did not choose paths that were already well travelled, even if some affinity with Tchaikovsky and Bruckner has been mentioned.
 But above all, Sibelius was celebrated, in Finland and beyond, for his innovative music, and even in the first movement, he displays his boldness when he lets a clarinet, fateful and lonely, twist and turn for a minute and a half above muffled kettledrums.